 The goal of University Libraries’ collection review is to rightsize spending in alignment with a new collection strategy while supporting Grand Valley State University’s curricular goals.
 The Collections Review task force, along with the University Libraries' Collections Team and the department liaison librarians, has compiled data on our existing subscriptions to journals and databases.
-Surveys for GVSU community input will be distributed on several dates throughout January and February of 2019.
-These surveys will include a list of databases in a given academic department, with options to rank resources as “highly essential”, “essential”, or “non-essential” and space to give general feedback and comments.
-These lists represent discipline-specific database holdings, and are not comprised of suggested cancellations.
+Surveys were distributed in the Winter 2019 semester for GVSU community input.
+These surveys included a list of databases in a given academic department, with options to rank resources as “highly essential”, “essential”, or “non-essential” and space to give general feedback and comments.
+These lists represented discipline-specific database holdings, and were not comprised of suggested cancellations.

 - 2018 usage and cost data collected and collated to previous years

 - Internal review begins and library staff notified

 - Deans and Associate Deans updated on collections budget

 - University Libraries Advisory Committee updated and survey approach reviewed